Country Guides

 A typical Israeli-tech pre-IPO stack with a Cyprus holdco:

 Royalties flow from Israeli ops → Cyprus IP holdco at 0% Israeli WHT (treaty rate).
-Cyprus taxes the royalty income at the IP Box rate (~3% effective).
+Cyprus taxes the royalty income at the IP Box rate (approximately 3% effective).
 Cyprus distributes dividends to Cayman / Delaware top-co at 0% Cyprus WHT.
 The top-co is the listing vehicle; founders own the top-co directly or via a Cyprus founder-holdco.
 Substance requirements at the Cyprus holdco are critical post-2026 — the IP Box requires real R&D activity in Cyprus or contracted to non-related parties; plan for 1–2 Cyprus-resident employees with R&D-relevant skills if the Cyprus holdco is the IP owner.

 §85A of the Israeli Income Tax Ordinance lets an Israeli company re-domicile to a foreign jurisdiction (i.e. cease being Israeli tax resident) without triggering immediate exit tax, provided certain conditions are met — primarily that the foreign jurisdiction has a DTT with Israel and the company maintains substance there.